brandonbrown/DWA/ClassContent/Module-1-ClassOverview/FAQ.md

 **Why so much Documentation?**

 In the Capstone Project there are many faculty members and your peers that are invited to review your project.
 Gaining approval from one faculty member requires informing the entire team.
-This is accomplished with issues marked as **Change Order** on your github repo.
-See the Class Workflow Documentation for more info.

 ---